Make the Choice to Start Living Your Life

-How many of you have tried talking yourselves out of NOT doing something you know is unhealthy for you?
-How many of you then ended up eating that cake anyway?
+Do you try talking yourself out of NOT doing something you know is unhealthy for you?
+And then, end up eating that cake anyway?

 Just as we are working on not using food for emotional comfort or stress management, I am not giving you permission to use self-nurturing activities as a means of distraction from ensuring you maintain healthy eating several times per day as required by your aftercare program.
 Eating is a means to survival.